 By default Backblaze does not have any file size restrictions:

-If you have extremely large files that are slowing down your backup, you may want to consider excluding the large files from backup.
+If you have extremely large files that are slowing down or clogging your backup, you may want to consider excluding the large files from backup.